TX-2/TX-2-simulator/README.md

 The simulator doesn't emulate all the features of the original TX-2 yet, but you can still try it out.

+### Try It Out Online

+You can try it on-line [here](https://tx-2.github.io/demo/).

 ### Building and Running the Web-based simulator

-You can either try it on-line [here](https://tx-2.github.io/demo/) or build and run it youself, by following [these instructions](docs/build/web.md).
+To run the web-based version locally yourself, follow [these instructions](docs/build/web.md).

 ### Building and Running The Command-Line Tools

-Hardware emulation is less complete in the command-line version.
+Hardware emulation is much less complete in the command-line version.

 You can [try out the command-line simulator and tools by following these instructions](docs/build/cli.md).